rackerlabs/docs-developer-blog/_posts/2019-03-11-transfer-sql-plans-by-using-sql-plan-baseline.md

 categories:
   - database
   - Oracle
-metaTitle: "Transfer SQL plans by using an SQL plan baseline"
+metaTitle: "Transfer SQL plans by using a SQL plan baseline"
 metaDescription: "This blog shows how to transfer the good execution plan from an instance (where query works fine) to another instance where query behaves poorly by using the SQL plan baseline feature."
-ogTitle: "Transfer SQL plans by using an SQL plan baseline"
+ogTitle: "Transfer SQL plans by using a SQL plan baseline"
 ogDescription: "This blog shows how to transfer the good execution plan from an instance (where query works fine) to another instance where query behaves poorly by using the SQL plan baseline feature."
 ---

-A particular SQL query might perform poorly on one database (such as production), but it works fine on the other database (such as development).
-This might occur if the same query has a different execution plan on each instance.
-This blog shows how to transfer the execution plan from an instance, where query works fine, to another instance, where query behaves poorly, by using the SQL plan baseline feature that was first introduced in 11g version of Oracle Database.
+A particular SQL query might perform poorly on one database (such as production) but work fine on another database (such as development).
+This situation might occur if the same query has a different execution plan on each instance.
+This blog shows how to transfer the execution plan from an instance, where query works fine, to another instance, where query behaves poorly, by using the SQL plan baseline feature that Oracle&reg; Database&reg; first introduced in version 11g.

 <!-- more -->

 ### Introduction to SQL Plan Management

-Oracle&reg; SQL Plan Management (SPM) is a feature in Oracle Database that captures all the historical execution plans for a query.
-With that, you can create a baseline for the good plan from the execution plans available in SPM and enable that baseline to ensure that system picks only the good plan from the baseline.
+Oracle SQL Plan Management (SPM) is a feature in Oracle Database that captures all the historical execution plans for a query.
+With that, you can create a baseline for the good plan from the execution plans available in SPM and enable that baseline to ensure that the system picks only the good plan from the baseline.

-To take advantage of this, you must identify the `sql_id` of the query that is performing well on one instance and performing poorly on another instance.
-You We must also capture the good execution plan id, the `plan_hash_value`, of the query on the instance where it works well.
+To take advantage of this feature, you must identify the `sql_id` of the query that is performing well on one instance and performing poorly on another instance.
+You must also capture the good execution plan ID, the `plan_hash_value`, of the query on the instance where it works well.

 ### Copy the SQL base plan from one instance to another